mrolle45/scopetools/scopetools/typing.md

 This document describes ways in which typing information can be provided in a Python module, and methods for conveying that information to `TreeT` trees maintained by this `scopetools` package.

 `Scope` trees do not use any typing information, with one exception:
 - A *bare* annotated assignment without a value, as in `name: anno`, defines `"name"` as a local variable.
-This is conveyed by the method call
+This is conveyed by the static state method call
  `tree.bind("name", anno=True)`.
 Note, if the name is parenthesized, this is treated as an expression, and so `(name): anno` *does not* bind `"name"`.
 Refer to the [table](#annotated-assignment)